nerdlaunda/bestation/README.md

         - Download the custom plugins
     - As finalizing
         - It copies files from ./files directory to respective destination
-    - NOTE: **Powerlevel10k can be configured using command `p10k configure` after script is successful.
+    - NOTE: **Powerlevel10k can be (not required) configured using command `p10k configure` after script is successful.
 And fonts needs to be installed manually.**

 ## 4. Known issues
 1. On uninstall, if the terminal(wsl) breaks with error